sheha919/Cobaltocenium_project/README.md

 **Guidlines to data extraction, property calculation and data analysis**

 As the next task, the required data is needed to extract from the QChem output files and then calculate further chemical properties.
-For these calculations, previously calculated data for fragments is also needed. (ex: )
+For these calculations, previously calculated data for fragments is also needed. (ex: cp_homo.dat, cp_lumo.dat, cocp_homo.dat, cocp_lumo.dat )